-Whilst we know it may be difficult for some members to get in behind an option that wasn’t their preferred option, we ask for unity as we move forward.
+Whilst we know it may have been difficult for some members to get in behind an option that wasn't their preferred option, we ask for unity as we move forward.
 It is together that we are strong.

-Why can’t you just put all the options on the ballot?
+Why couldn't you just put all the options on the ballot?

-We cannot legally put more than one option on the ballot.
+We could not legally put more than one option on the ballot.

 That is why we consulted with members first - to try to ensure we were taking the best and most supported option forward.

-Why do we need to do a secret ballot?
+Why did we need to do a secret ballot?

-The Employment Relations Act requires us to conduct a secret ballot of members who would be involved in the strike.
-The ballot must contain precise details about the date and time of the proposed strike.
+The Employment Relations Act required us to conduct a secret ballot of members who would be involved in the strike.
+The ballot had to contain precise details about the date and time of the proposed strike.

 What is a strike?